Lifeni/make-it-beautiful/README.md

 - [Development](#development)
 - [License](#license)

+## Get Extension

+You can get the extension at [Microsoft Edge Addon](https://microsoftedge.microsoft.com/addons/detail/make-it-beautiful/jjgkadobhgomjcppaojffnlooknkkodd).

+For Chrome and Opera, you can download the zip package in [Release](https://github.com/Lifeni/make-it-beautiful/releases) for manual installation.

 ## Introduction

 This is a browser extension and currently only supports Microsoft Edge.

 - 📦 **Support multiple formats**

   It supports JSON, Markdown and other formats, and automatically guesses the file format based on the URL suffix.

 - 💻 **Simple interface**

   Supports automatic switching between light and dark mode, no extra elements.

 - 💾 **Useful features**

   Code highlighting, code block folding, full text copy, file download (some websites need to be saved as manually due to security policies).

 - 🎨 **Customization Options**

   You can customize fonts and themes.

-After installing the extension, you can open [https://api.github.com/users/Lifeni/repos](https://api.github.com/users/Lifeni/repos) to have a try, this link will return a JSON file.
+After installing the extension, you can open [https://api.github.com/users/Lifeni/repos](https://api.github.com/users/Lifeni/repos) to have a try.

 The extension also supports files in many other formats, such as [README.md](https://raw.githubusercontent.com/Lifeni/make-it-beautiful/master/README.md) and [webpack.config.ts](https://raw.githubusercontent.com/Lifeni/make-it-beautiful/master/webpack.config.ts).

-## Get Extension

-You can get the extension at [Microsoft Edge Addon](https://microsoftedge.microsoft.com/addons/detail/make-it-beautiful/jjgkadobhgomjcppaojffnlooknkkodd).

-For Chrome and Opera, crx packages may be provided for manual installation in the future.

-## Screenshot
+### Screenshot

 <details>
    <summary>Code highlighting</summary>